IM-UR-CITY/im-ur-city/index.md

 ## Changing the Way We Connect and Make Decisions
 ---------------------------------------

+{: .highlight }
 IM.UR.CITY is a #StartupSociety project building the framework for a new society (#FluidSociety) using #AI & #DLT to implement new concepts as #FluidReality, #FluidLaw, #FluidContracts

 &nbsp;